jdcyuen/crzzpy-statcast/README.md

 * python statcast_fetch.py 2024-03-01 2024-03-30 --league both

-Download and Install Pip on macOS
+Download and Install Pip on macOS:

-python3 -m ensurepip --upgrade
+* python3 -m ensurepip --upgrade

 New changes:

-Steps to run on MacOS
+Steps to run on MacOS:

 1. download zip file from https://github.com/jdcyuen/crzzpy-statcast, unzip to a different folder, open the folder
 2. pip3 --version to make sure you have pip installed, skip if you are sure you have it